-- the Class I directors are Kevin Comcowich and Albert D. Bolles, whose terms will expire at the Annual Meeting; - the Class II directors are Deborah Carosella and Gregory D. Waller, whose terms will expire at the annual meeting of stockholders to be held in 2023; and - the Class III directors are Amy Yoder and Lilian Shackelford Murray, and their terms will expire at the annual meeting of stockholders to be held in 2024.
+- the Class I directors are Kevin Comcowich, Albert D. Bolles and Stanley E. Jacot, whose terms will expire at the annual meeting of stockholders to be held in 2025; - the Class II directors are Deborah Carosella and Gregory D. Waller, whose terms will expire at the Annual Meeting; and - the Class III directors are Amy Yoder and Lilian Shackelford Murray, and their terms will expire at the annual meeting of stockholders to be held in 2024.